 Located next to the ultramodern Saint Ann Court, this related cafe & bar's set in an 83yr-old ex-Catholic grade school that now boasts a classy Scandi-sweet white oak-on-white dining area, an open kitchen, a glass-floored bar with contrasting black hardware, and an office-tower-shadowed wraparound patio.
 An ex-Abacus chef oversees an all-three-meals menu highlighted by bacon-wrapped-chicken Grilled Sizzlers, a prime-ribeye Shaved Beef sammy, and a mushroom-peppercorn-glazed "baseball sirloin" with shoestring fries.

-Although this spot has solid brunch and lunch menus featuring a basic lineup of soups, sandwiches, nachos and wings, City Tavern is a top late-night destination for Deep Ellum regulars.
-It's home to long rosters of live music on Fridays, and it gets crowded so show up before 10 if you want a table in its cozy and well-worn wood and brick interior.
-You won't see anyone drinking wine in these parts; just a small collection of craft cocktails and a long list of drafts from the best DFW breweries.
+Although this spot has solid brunch and lunch menus featuring a lineup of soups, sandwiches, nachos, and wings, City Tavern is a top late-night destination for Deep Ellum regulars.
+It's home to long rosters of live music on Fridays, when it gets particularly crowded, so show up before 10pm if you want a table in its cozy and well-worn wood-and-brick interior.
+You won't see anyone drinking wine in these parts -- just a small collection of craft cocktails and a long list of drafts from the best DFW breweries.